JunoLab/JunoDocs.jl/docs/src/man/basic_usage.md

 code and hitting `Ctrl+Enter`.
 This will run the code block that the cursor is contained in.
 For example, if you go to the top of a `for` loop, it will evaluate the whole for loop, or if it's inside of a function, it will evaluate the function (i.e. create the function).
-The specifically choose which code to evaluate, highlight the appropriate parts and use `Ctrl+Enter`.
+To specifically choose which code to evaluate, highlight the appropriate parts and use `Ctrl+Enter`.
 To evaluate the whole script, use `Ctrl+Shift+Enter`.